danryan/chef-workflow-testlib/README.md

 up converging them again will resolve each other and configure them appropriately.

-The next bit I hope to make a little easier to use in the near future, but here's the gory details:
+**The next bit I hope to make a little easier to use in the near future, but here's the gory details**:

 `@@dependencies` is a small structure which is intended to be appended to, and describes in each array a call to `provision`.
 Consequently, the role, number